 Available for both iOS and Android devices, Topline is a free app designed by musicians, for musicians.
 It comes from the famous Abbey Road Studios and is ideal for songwriters to ensure they never forget an idea.

 It might not have the catchiest of names, but this is a handy one for the musician’s toolkit.
-Decibel X is a noise meter app and you don’t really see many of them around.
-The app is only compatible with iOS devices and it essentially turns your device into a high-quality sound meter.
+Decibel X is a noise meter app, and you don’t really see many of them around.
+It essentially turns your device into a high-quality sound meter.
 With this app, you can measure sound pressure levels all around you.

 Music Memos is Apple’s new flagship music app for band members.
 You can find it proudly displayed on their website and in the App Store.
 Music Memos is a free app that is designed to be any musician’s new best friend.
 The app’s function is actually quite simple and is designed to allow you to easily capture new ideas.

 Priced at £2.99 Hum is a dedicated lyric-writing app that is perfect for keeping track of notes and recording on the road.
-With Hum, you can easily keep things organised in one tidy app and it also syncs up with Dropbox to help ensure nothing gets lost.
+With Hum, you can easily keep things organized in one tidy app, and it also syncs up with Dropbox to help ensure nothing gets lost.
 Hum is perfect for storing your audio recordings and notes, but it has plenty of other features.

-Every band knows the importance of a good setlist but putting one together isn’t easy.
-With Setlist Helper you now have a way to easily organise songs and lyrics.
-The app is designed to link with its website so you can easily sync all your important information across directly into the app.
+Every band knows the importance of a good set list, but putting one together isn’t easy.
+With Set list Helper, you now have a way to easily organize songs and lyrics.
+The app is designed to link with its website, so you can easily sync all your important information across directly into the app.